opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

    :width: 40%
    :alt: Kestrel hunt step model.

 A command takes in one or more variables and maybe some metadata, for example, the path of a data source, the attributes to display, or the arguments to analytics.
-In general, the command can either yield nothing, a variable, a display object, or both a variable and a display object.
+Then, the command can either yield nothing, a variable, a display object, or both a variable and a display object.

 - As illustrated in the figure of :ref:`language/tac:composable hunt flow`, Kestrel variables consumed and yielded by commands play the key role to